wesbasinger/bottleboys/python_introduction/README.md

 {% filename %}command-line{% endfilename %}
 ```
-$ python3 python_intro.py
+$ python python_intro.py
 Hi Billy!
 ```

 Now, what do you think will happen if you write another name in there?
-(Not Ola or Sonja.)
+(Not Wes or Billy.)
 Give it a try and see if you're right.
 It should print out this:

 {% filename %}command-line{% endfilename %}
 ```